danigb/note-parser/README.md

 - pc: pitchClass, the _letter_ of the note.
 From `"a"` to `"g"`. __Always__ in lowecase.
 - acc: a string with the accidentals.
 An empty string if no accidentals present.
 - oct: the octave as integer.
+- midi: the midi number
+- freq: the note frequency

 You can change the default octave with the second parameter.
 Otherwise is 4: